 If you’re stuck to think of things we might find interesting, here are some themes to prompt:

-- Empirical studies of programming
+- Music(al) programming

 - Liveness and interactivity in programming